 How did this financial product perform compared to the reference benchmark?

-No reference benchmark has been designated for the purpose of attaining the environmental and/or social characteristics promoted by the Sub-Fund.

-Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
+No reference benchmark has been designated for the purpose of attaining the environmental and/or are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.